Learning without limits. It's a Trine thing.

 College of Graduate and Professional Studies

-The College of Graduate and Professional Studies, with eight education centers in Indiana and Michigan, grants associate, bachelor’s, and master’s degrees in 20 areas of study.
-CGPS offers online classes along with seated classes geared to working adults’ schedules.
+The College of Graduate and Professional Studies, with eight education centers in Indiana and Michigan, grants associate, bachelor’s, and master’s degrees.
+CGPS offers online classes along with seated classes geared toward working adults’ schedules.